 Little Melba’s Story, is meant as a story for kids, but it also is a story an adult can read.
 It is a story about life and there are many insights which may make think about life.
 It is for adults or young adults as well.

-much nicer to read a story which reminds on the story telling of our childhood?
+Is it not much nicer to read a story which reminds on the storytelling of our childhood?

 Especially in our time, we need to be reminded that life has not to be restricted and we have a lot of possibilities to go out and explore the world.

 Often we are caught in circumstances and forget that we can change things, even others tell us you can’t you are not smart enough, it is dangerous.
 It is not true, we are more powerful than circumstances and we need to let our younger generation know that everything is possible.

 My son did write Little Melba’s Journey to the Ocean originally for Lea and Shirin his daughters, my grandkids.